-You can visit your Registration Area Office two (2) months prior to the expiration date on your identification card.
+If your identification card is due to expire, you can visit your Registration Area Office up to two (2) months prior to the expiration date to conduct your transaction.
+All that you require is:

 Replacement of Lost, Stolen or Damaged Identification Card